testsigmahq/testsigma-docs/src/pages/docs/test-cases/manage/import-export.md

 ---
 title: "Import and Export Test Cases"
-metadesc: "Importing and Exporting Test Cases to and from the Test Cases list"
+meta_desc: "Importing and Exporting Test Cases to and from the Test Cases list"
 order: 4.14
 page_id: "Import and Export Test Cases"
 warning: false